 WB: It is so evident in today’s world that we need to promote inclusion and understanding in our relations with the world population and leaders.
 Our program specifically tackles that objective so that our students return to their native countries with a positive and warm feeling about our country and people.
 To many, this should be the cornerstone of our foreign policy.
 I always tell people that we see this in action every year.
 When we take our incentive trip to a different country, our representatives are met with students and families from the past.
 Our representatives are invited to the communities and homes of their former students.
 What better way to promote world understanding?
 Many of our students now have high positions in governments around the world, so they are in a position to promote our goals and missions.
 As a personal note, two former exchange students who lived with my family are now members of our Board of Directors.
 They bring a great deal to our Board in terms of understanding and promoting the work that we do.

 RC: What is the overall goal of this initiative?
-What do you hope to achieve, and how will you measure success?

 WB: Our Board has asked me as well, “How do we measure ‘success’?”
 My answer is simple: We will send people out to see first-hand what our donation is doing to help your organization.
 I will be asking them to bring back to our Board the specifics of how we are helping.
 I am sure that this is going to be a long list.
-I see this donation as a second part of our mission to “educate tomorrow’s leaders”.
+I see this donation as the second part of our mission to “educate tomorrow’s leaders.”
 Basic needs must come first before the benefits of education can be realized.

 RC: Do you have a vision for what you want the world to look like?
-How does our partnership help move the world toward that ideal?

 WB: The people of the world must first understand each other, the world’s needs, and the world’s concerns.
 We must always keep a clear vision as to how we can help people so that their dreams and goals can be realized – a world in which all people can live together, understand each other, and care for all members of society.
 It may be a lofty goal, but it is one that can be realized if we all pitch in together.